kenox2/gcn/README.md

-# GCN – Git Clone, Nearly
+# GCN – Git Clone

 GCN is a minimal, low-level version control system inspired by Git.
 It handles blobs, trees, commits, branching, and merging using binary formats and hashed content.
 The project is implemented in C++ and is intended as a learning tool to explore how Git-like systems work under the hood.